riain0/CA116-SampleQuestions/README.md

 # Answers

 If you are struggling to answer the questions, or just want to check yours against mine have a look in the answers file.

-# Other

-Yes, some of the methods are hardcoded, this is just to help with tests.
-DO NOT HARDCODE!
-Please for all that's good in the world, do not hardcode.

-If there's anything wrong with my code, create an issue!